o3de/o3de.org/content/docs/userguide/cloud-canvas-how-to-delete-deployments.md

+description: ' Delete &cloud; deployments and their resources from your project. '
+slug: cloud-canvas-how-to-delete-deployments
+title: Deleting &cloud; Deployments and Their Resources
+---
 # Deleting Cloud Canvas Deployments and Their Resources<a name="cloud-canvas-how-to-delete-deployments"></a>

 To remove Cloud Canvas functionality from your Lumberyard project and the AWS resources related to it, you can use **Cloud Canvas Resource Manager** or the Cloud Canvas command line\.